Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Discussion

 To clarify the origin of the difference between the two decoupling schemes, we analyze spin correlations on nearest-neighbor bonds in the $S=1$ AFM Kitaev model.
 Figures~\ref{fig:spin_correlator}(a) and \ref{fig:spin_correlator}(b) show the temperature dependence of $\braket{S_{i}^{z}S_{j}^{z}}$ on the nearest-neighbor $\gamma$ bond ($\gamma=x,y,z$) using the SBMFT with decoupling I and decoupling II, respectively.
 In decoupling I, the spin correlation $\braket{S_{i}^{z}S_{j}^{z}}$ on the $z$ bond exhibits a negative value at low temperatures, indicating the expected AFM correlation.
-However, the spin correlations on the $x$ and $y$ bonds are nonzero and positive, suggesting a fictitious FM correlation.
+However, the spin correlations on the $x$ and $y$ bonds are nonzero and positive, suggesting an FM-like contribution that is not expected from the nearest-neighbor AFM Kitaev exchange.
 More crucially, the spin correlations on the $x$ and $y$ bonds are zero in the exact diagonalization, which is guaranteed by the presence of a local conserved quantity on each hexagonal plaquette~\cite{Baskaran-Sen-Shankar-2008}.
 This feature is not captured by the decoupling I scheme leading to nonzero spin correlations on the $x$ and $y$ bonds.
 Note that the absolute values of the spin correlations on the three nearest-neighbor bonds appear to be the same as each other.
-Since two of them are ferromagnetic, the net nearest-neighbor spin correlation $\braket{\bm{S}_{i}\cdot\bm{S}_{j}}$ becomes positive, leading to an unphysical peak at the $\Gamma$ point in the static structure factor $S(\bm{q})$.
+Since two of them are FM, the net nearest-neighbor spin correlation $\braket{\bm{S}_{i}\cdot\bm{S}_{j}}$ becomes positive, leading to a $\Gamma$-point peak whose sign structure is not consistent with the nearest-neighbor AFM Kitaev exchange in the static structure factor $S(\bm{q})$.